Stats-M/cpp-hex-grid/README.md

 # cpp_hex_map
-Stand-alone Hex map module.
-May be embedded in C++ app or compiled as a dll/so library
+Stand-alone HexGrid module.
+May be embedded in C++ app or added to a dll/so library